Youtube-1A-web-development/Youtube-1A-web-development.github.io/README.md

 Live Demo: Perform a live demonstration of your Pokedex application.
 Navigate through different sections and demonstrate its features in action.

 Design Choices: Explain the thought process behind your design choices, such as color scheme, typography, and layout.
 Discuss how your design enhances user experience.
+We will implement image lazy loading and use responsive images to ensure that images are only loaded when needed, enhancing initial page load times.

 User Interface: Walk the audience through the user interface, explaining its intuitive layout and ease of navigation.